Required CSV File Values for Error-Free Magento Import via Admin

 - _attribute_set - here should be the name of attribute set to which products will be assigned.
 If you did not create any new attribute set, indicate - Default (field is also case sensitive).
 Otherwise put the name of attribute set exactly the same as you created.
 You can find it in Admin > Catalog > Attributes > Manage Attribute Set

-- tax_class_id - put here tax title if you sell taxable goods.
-If not, use “0”
+- tax_class_id - put here tax code if you sell taxable goods (2) or charge for shipping (4).
+If not, use 0

 - weight - it is required to indicate the value for weight as it is used to calculate shipping cost.
 Use 0 as no value